Cruiserweight (professional wrestling): WWE

-TNA Wrestling
+TNA

-In 2002, TNA established the "X Division"—an openweight class and championship focused on crossover between traditional wrestling styles with faster-paced, high-flying moves associated with cruiserweights.
-Despite this, almost all of the X Division champions have been high-flyers, with Kurt Angle, Samoa Joe, Abyss, Lashley, and Moose being notable exceptions.
-In August 2011, the division was given a 225 lb weight limit before returning to being an openweight division by June 10, 2012, when the 280 lb Samoa Joe was allowed to challenge for the belt at Sammiversary.
+In 2002, Total Nonstop Action Wrestling (TNA) introduced the "X Division"—an openweight class and championship that places an emphasis on fast-paced matches and high-flying moves.
+Although it is not specifically promoted as a cruiserweight division, the majority of X Division champions have been cruiserweights, with Kurt Angle, Samoa Joe, Abyss, Lashley, and Moose being notable exceptions.
+In August 2011, the division was given a 225 lb weight limit before returning to being an openweight division by June 10, 2012, when the 280 lb Samoa Joe was allowed to challenge the title Slammiversary 10.

 In 2013, the weight limit returned, only for it to be repealed in August of that year after the new rules were rejected by fans.

-Due to their initial affiliation with the National Wrestling Alliance, many NWA territories have started sanctioning their own X Division championships, with some territories explicitly replacing existing cruiserweight competitions with the new division.
+As part of TNA's talent exchange agreement with NXT, Moose defended the X Division Championship against Lexis King on the February 25, 2025 episode of WWE NXT—marking the first time a TNA title was defended on a WWE television program.

 Major championships

-The following is a list of all titles equivalent to a cruiserweight championship.
-Title names vary, but may include the terms cruiserweight, lightweight, midweight, middleweight, flyweight, welterweight, featherweight, junior heavyweight, or X Division.
-It is worth noting that each of these class listings are separate in boxing and amateur wrestling, but are almost interchangeable in professional wrestling.
+The following is a list of active and defunct titles equivalent to a Cruiserweight championship.
+Title names vary, but may include the terms Cruiserweight, Lightweight, Middleweight, Mid-Heavyweight, Flyweight, Welterweight, Featherweight, Junior Heavyweight, or X Division, among many other names.
+While these weight class listings typically refer to separate divisions in amateur wrestling, boxing, and other combat sports, their use in professional wrestling is almost interchangeable.